-The UNICEF Chair in Children’s Rights is a joint initiative of UNICEF Belgium and the University of Antwerp, Faculty of Law.
-The Chair was established in 2007.
+The UNICEF Chair in Children’s Rights was a joint initiative of UNICEF Belgium and the University of Antwerp, Faculty of Law.
+The Chair was established in 2007 and ended on 31 December 2018.

 The Chair acts as a knowledge broker of children’s rights within the academic community and between the academic community and policy and practice, through teaching, research and service to the community.